 A buffet, pizza, takeaways, restaurant or bar are all low-fuss ideas.

 If you are going out, book a table!
 Don't spend that last night looking for somewhere to eat.

 The more food there is, the more we feel instinctually comforted and therefore cared about, loved.
 It is something that we feel from birth, when feeding is our primary need that others must provide.
 The chemicals associated with eating food also relaxes us and makes us happy.
 If in doubt, put more plates out!

 for drinks, to celebrate a new chapter in life you can have toast after

 toast of bubbly or shots of vodka, or mull over good times with red

-Then focus the party on a ritual or activity, such as:
+Then focus the party on an activity, such as: